-The three main ORR sites made significant strides in sustainability and pollution prevention in 2021, and highlights are summarized below.
+The three main ORR sites made significant strides in sustainability and pollution prevention in 2022, and highlights are summarized below.

-Within the next 10 years, 53 excess facilities at Y-12 and another 42 National Nuclear Security Administration facilities are projected to be taken down.
-To date, Y-12 has demolished more than 2.8 million gross square feet of excess facilities.
-This progress aligns with meeting the DOE site sustainability plan reduction goal of 25 percent by fiscal year 2025.
+Within the next 10 years, 58 excess facilities at Y-12 and another 60 National Nuclear Security Administration facilities are projected to be taken down.
+To date, more than 2.8 million gross square feet of excess facilities have been demolished at Y-12.
+This progress aligns with meeting the DOE site sustainability plan reduction goal of 25 percent by FY 2025.

-In 2021, Y-12 experienced a slight uptick in water use and energy intensity (0.5 percent and 5.4 percent above 2020, respectively).
-This was due to the plant population returning to the site after the pandemic occurring in 2020 and the corresponding increase in the use of infrastructure to support the work force and project requirements.
-Y-12 diverted 50 percent of municipal and 65 percent of construction and demolition waste from landfill disposal through reuse and recycle in 2021, and more than 95 percent of eligible electronic acquisitions were registered through EPEAT, the Electronic Product Environmental Assessment Tool.
-Greenhouse gas emissions were reduced by 5 percent from 2020.
+In 2022, Y-12 experienced a slight uptick in energy intensity (1.1 percent above 2021).
+The upward trend in the site energy intensity figures is largely attributed to the height of the pandemic occurring during FY 2020 and then having a larger portion of the plant population returning to the site, thus increasing infrastructure use.

+Y-12 diverted 55.8 percent of municipal and 7.5 percent of construction and demolition waste from landfill disposal through reuse and recycle in 2022, and 95 percent of eligible electronic acquisitions were registered through EPEAT, the Electronic Product Environmental Assessment Tool.
+Greenhouse gas emissions were reduced by 1.3 percent from 2021.

-There were 24 new and ongoing reuse and recycle projects implemented at ORNL during 2021, which eliminated more than 2.3 million kg of waste.
-As of the end of 2021, ORNL has replaced 308 vehicles in the 467-vehicle fleet with newer models.
-The new vehicles are more fuel-efficient: 90 percent are alternative-fuel vehicles or gas hybrids.
-Also in 2021, 100 percent of the lightduty vehicles operated on alternative fuels, exceeding DOE fleet management goals.
-Even though water use has increased in recent years to support enhanced research facilities, total annual water use at ORNL has decreased by 23.2 percent since FY 2007.
-Calculated energy use intensity for FY 2021 was 240,885 Btu per gross square foot, a cumulative reduction of 33.8 percent since FY 2003 and a slight increase of 4.5 percent from 2020.
+ORNL implemented 26 ongoing and new pollution prevention projects during 2022, which eliminated more than 3.6 million kg of waste.
+As of the end of 2022, 82 percent of all ORNL vehicles are alternative fuel vehicles, with 90 percent of all replacements over the past two fiscal years being alternative fuel or electric vehicles.
+Also in 2022, 100 percent of the light-duty vehicles operated on alternative fuels, exceeding DOE fleet management goals.
+Water use intensity increased by 1.7 percent between 2021 and 2022, despite an overall reduction in water consumption.
+This is because of increased demands for cooling tower makeup water to support growth of highperformance computing systems.
+Calculated energy use intensity for FY 2022 was 234,194 Btu per gross square foot, a cumulative reduction of 35.6 percent since FY 2003 and a slight increase of 2.8 percent from 2021.

-During 2021 at ETTP, more than 58 metric tons of greenhouse gas emissions, 8,600 cubic yards of waste, and an estimated 49,259 work hours were saved; 24,870,000 gallons of wastewater generation were avoided; and more than 33,000 miles of travel were eliminated as a result of implementation of pollution prevention measures by the projects.
-In addition to lessening the impact on the environment, these measures also saved more than \$5,000,000.
+During 2022 at ETTP, more than 226 metric tons of greenhouse gas emissions, 273,490 metric tons of waste, and 282,000 gallons of wastewater generation were avoided as a result of implementation of pollution prevention measures by site projects.
+In addition to lessening the impact on the environment, these measures also saved more than \$1,600,000.